ikechukwukalu/sanctumauthstarter/README.md

-# About Sanctum Auth Starter
+# ABOUT SANCTUM AUTH STARTER

 This is a laravel package that utilises `laravel/ui` and `laravel-sanctum` to create Basic Authetication classes for REST APIs using [Laravel](https://laravel.com/).
 The following functionalities are made available: